 This cosmetic change doesn't indicate spoilage.

-Once opened, consume gummies within several months for best experience.
+Once opened, consume gummies within several months for the best experience.

 Reseal the package carefully or transfer to an airtight container.

-Chocolate Develops Bloom but Stays Safe Longer Than Expected
+Chocolate Develops Bloom but Stays Fine Longer Than Expected

 Properly stored chocolate edibles last up to one year.
 The fat and sugar matrix provides natural protection against rapid degradation.